 In April 2014, the FASB issued authoritative guidance which raises the threshold for disposals to qualify as discontinued operations.
 Under this new guidance, a discontinued operation is (1) a component of an entity or group of components that have been disposed of or are classified as held for sale and represent a strategic shift that has or will have a major effect on an entity's operations and financial results, or (2) an acquired business that is classified as held for sale on the acquisition date.
-This guidance also requires expanded or new disclosures for discontinued operations, individually material disposals that do not meet the definition of a discontinued operation.
+This guidance also requires expanded or new disclosures for discontinued operations, individually material disposals that do not meet the definition of a discontinued operation, an entity's continuing involvement with a discontinued operation following disposal and retained equity method investments in a discontinued operation.
 This guidance is effective for fiscal periods beginning after December 15, 2014, which will be the Company's first quarter of fiscal 2016.
 The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements unless the Company disposes of a business that meets the updated definition of discontinued operations.